drehak/pandoc-to-markdown/example.md

 'Oh Heavens!' cried out the panda, slipped [under]{.underline} the dragon and ran out to the store, as it was out of converting tools today.

 ---

+Passing a ^crane\ drone^ above and a ~dugong\ submarine~ under a river bridge, the panda eventually reached the store.